netdata/netdata/web/server/README.md

 	ssl certificate = /etc/netdata/cert.pem
 ```

-TIP: we have notice that when we use a 4096 bytes key the netdata can reach high CPU usage due the account made with large numbers, so we recommend to use 2048 bytes.
+TIP: The openssl when work with 4096 bytes key will forceh high CPU usage due the math with large numbers, according with our tests using the command

+$ openssl speed rsa2048 rsa4096

+, the rsa4096 can be until 4 times slower than rsa2048,  so we recommend to use 2048 bytes.

 ### Other netdata.conf [web] section options
 setting | default | info